Backflow Preventer Edmonton

 Backflow Preventer Companies in Edmonton

 Backflow refers to water that flows the wrong way in a plumbing system.
-Backflow can happen when water pressure drops due to burst pipes or fire hydrants, causing contaminated water to flow into lower pressure areas and tainting potable water.
+Backflow can happen when water pressure drops due to burst pipes or fire hydrants, causing contaminated water to flow into lower-pressure areas and tainting potable water.
 Also, this is especially important in keeping pressurized fire sprinklers or fire lines from flowing back into the municipal water line.
-Backflow Preventers eliminate the possibility of polluting the municipal water system as it poses a severe health hazard when public drinking water becomes contaminated.
+Backflow Preventers eliminate the possibility of polluting the municipal water system, as it poses a severe health hazard when public drinking water becomes contaminated.

 Backflow Prevention and Testing

-We can install A backflow preventer can be installed to prevent backflow from occurring.
+A backflow preventer can be installed to prevent backflow from occurring.
 In the case of an unexpected or dramatic change in water pressure, this backflow preventer will stop dirty water from entering the clean water supply.
 We install the device and test it to ensure that the clean water line remains free of contaminants.

 Annual testing of backflow prevention devices is required to ensure that they function correctly.
 If you do not complete testing on time, you can receive a fine for your business, or the authorities may cut off the water supply to your property.
 That is why we recommend scheduling testing well ahead of time.